 - Confirm a diagnosis of osteoporosis if you have already had a bone fracture

 - Predict your chances of fracturing a bone in the future

 There are many risk factors for osteoporosis.
 Some common risk factors are:

 - Post-menopausal women not taking estrogen

-- Family history of hip fracture
+- Family history of hip fracture or osteoporosis

 - Using steroids long-term or certain other medicines

 - Certain diseases, including rheumatoid arthritis, type 1 diabetes mellitus, liver disease, kidney disease, hyperthyroidism, inflammatory bowel disorders, or hyperparathyroidism